PlaidCloud/website/content/en/docs/reference/kubectl/overview.md

 ---

 <!-- overview -->
-The kubectl command line tool lets you control Kubernetes clusters.
+The kubectl command line tool lets you control PlaidCloud clusters.
 For configuration, `kubectl` looks for a file named `config` in the `$HOME/.kube` directory.
 You can specify other [kubeconfig](/docs/concepts/configuration/organize-cluster-access-kubeconfig/) files by setting the KUBECONFIG environment variable or by setting the